nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Steps 1a1 to 1a2 are repeated until the data entered are correct.
       Use case resumes from Step 2.

-**Use Case: UC03 - List student contacts**
+**Use Case: UC03 - List contacts**

 **MSS**:

-1. Tutor keys in required fields to list student contacts.
+1. Tutor keys in required fields to list contacts.
-2. TutorEase lists the student contact.
+2. TutorEase lists all the contacts stored.
    Use case ends.

 **Extensions**: